 Alan Lightman (b.
 1948) holds dual humanity and physics professorship at MIT.
-He is a bright, curious thinker and an engaging writer who circles uncertainty at the broadest and most intimate level.
+He is a bright, curious thinker and an engaging writer who circles uncertainty at the broadest and intimate levels.

 Lightman’s In Praise of Wasting Time does more than extol the benefits of time wasting, breaks, tempering pace, and play.
 With colorful research and personal examples, Lightman argues our natures have changed with technology.